• Shopping Cart Shopping Cart

 If you want to keep this tradition in your programme, make sure you tell your wedding planner or maid of honour.
 They should inform the MC when to announce bouquet toss, and time it for when people are no longer eating or milling about outside after the meal.
 Furthermore, it’s vital to keep your wedding photographer aware of the flow of activities so that they can prepare their equipment for each part.

-You should also know how to transition the program from the toss into another activity; it will look awkward to move abruptly from the bouquet toss into something else!
+After the bouquet toss, consider organising fun games or opening the dance floor to keep the energy flowing. it will look awkward to move abruptly from the bouquet toss into something else!
 Since the bridesmaids and single ladies are already front and centre, perhaps you could have them participate in a game, to extend the fun.
 You could also open the dance floor at this point so everyone can end the evening on a high note.

 Bouquet toss